 - A. Test in accordance with NFPA 72, Owner, State, and Authority Having Jurisdiction (AHJ) fire department requirements.
-Use NFPA 72 record of completion. - B. Provide forty-eight (48) hours prior notice to the Engineer and Owner personnel for rough Inspection, prior to installing ceiling tiles or drywall. - C. Provide seven (7) day prior notice to the Engineer and Owner personnel for scheduled contractor pre-testing of the system. - D. Provide three (3) day prior notice to the Engineer and Owner personnel for the scheduled Authority Having Jurisdiction (AHJ) testing of the system. - E. Provide three (3) original copies of the NFPA 72 Record of Completion Form.
-One for Owner, one for the Authority Having Jurisdiction (AHJ), and one for the facility's Fire Alarm System Logbook. - F. Provide two (2) detailed records of the pre-testing of the system: One for Owner and one for the facility's Fire Alarm System logbook.
+Use NFPA 72 record of completion. - B. Contractor shall utilize Bluebeam Session (provided by TLH Fire) to respond to rough wire and testing observation punch list items.
+Contractor shall attach pictures confirming completion (picture settings shall be set to high quality). - C. Provide forty-eight (48) hours prior notice to the Engineer and Owner personnel for rough Inspection, prior to installing ceiling tiles or drywall. - D. Provide seven (7) day prior notice to the Engineer and Owner personnel for scheduled contractor pre-testing of the system. - E. Provide three (3) day prior notice to the Engineer and Owner personnel for the scheduled Authority Having Jurisdiction (AHJ) testing of the system. - F. Provide three (3) original copies of the NFPA 72 Record of Completion Form.
+One for Owner, one for the Authority Having Jurisdiction (AHJ), and one for the facility's Fire Alarm System Logbook. - G. Provide two (2) detailed records of the pre-testing of the system: One for Owner and one for the facility's Fire Alarm System logbook.
 Pre-testing record must contain a minimum of the device ID, proper annunciator description, proper functionality of the device (audible/visual notification, HVAC shutdown, etc.), and date of the testing.
-Records must be typed in numerical order by

-- device address and include a report generated by the fire alarm control panel.
-Pre-testing records shall be included as part of the Record of Completion. - G. Decibel levels in every room shall be documented on the record drawings.
-Any rooms exceeding 95dB as measured per NFPA 72 shall be adjusted by the contractor. - H. Facilities with voice evacuation systems: Intelligibility CIS scores shall be documented on the record drawings for each acoustically distinguishable space.
-Any acoustically distinguishable spaces below .8 CIS as measured per NFPA 72 shall be adjusted by the contractor. - I. Voltage drop readings for all notification circuits.
+Records must be typed in numerical order by device address and include a report generated by the fire alarm control panel.
+Pre-testing records shall be included as part of the Record of Completion. - H. Decibel levels in every room shall be documented on the record drawings.
+Any rooms exceeding 95dB as measured per NFPA 72 shall be adjusted by the contractor. - I. Facilities with voice evacuation systems: Intelligibility CIS scores shall be documented on the record drawings for each acoustically distinguishable space.
+Any acoustically distinguishable spaces below .8 CIS as measured per NFPA 72 shall be adjusted by the contractor. - J. Voltage drop readings for all notification circuits.
 (Run devices for 10 minutes on battery power prior to taking readings.)